LazaroR-u/EQNN_for_HEP/README.md

 The investigation of symmetries has long been a cornerstone in the analysis of physical systems.
 As formalized by Noether’s theorem, conserved quantities are inherently linked to the symmetries present within the system.
 In the field of high-energy physics, the study of symmetries has played a key role in shaping the Standard Model, which describes three of the four fundamental forces in nature.

 New studies have demonstrated the effectiveness of Equivariant Quantum Neural Networks (EQNNs) in utilizing symmetries in quantum machine learning (QML).
 The project focuses on exploring various symmetries present in image datasets, such as reflections, rotations, and translations.
-The goal is to develop a comprehensive framework for building Equivariant Quantum Convolutional Neural Networks (EQCNNs) specifically designed for image symmetries as p4m, which consists of rotations by 90° and reflections along the X and Y axes.
+The goal is to develop a comprehensive framework for building Equivariant Quantum Convolutional Neural Networks (EQCNNs) specifically designed for image symmetries as roto-rotation symmetry, which consists of rotations by 90° and reflections along the X and Y axes.
 By establishing this framework, we aim to simplify the creation and use of equivariant neural networks, making it easier to apply them to address challenges in high-energy physics.

-Specifically, this work aims to use the implemented EQCNN to classify quark-versus-gluon-initiated jet events from the dataset constructed by [Andrews et al.](https://www.sciencedirect.com/science/article/pii/S0168900220307002?via%3Dihub) and [electron-photon events](https://indico.cern.ch/event/567550/papers/2629451/files/7515-end-end-event_v4.pdf).

 ## Datasets